 Introduction

-ELoran is a low-frequency, LOng-RAnge Navigation (LORAN) system, capable of providing positioning, navigation and timing (PNT) service for use by many modes of transport, including maritime.
-It is a PNT system operating at an assigned frequency of 100 kHz utilizing pulses from widely spaced transmitting stations in which the receiver’s position is determined by the measurement of the times of arrival of these pulses.
+Enhanced Loran (eLoran) is a low-frequency, LOng-RAnge Navigation Terrestrial Radionavigation system, capable of providing positioning, navigation and timing (PNT) service for use by many modes of transport, including maritime.
+It is a PNT system operating at an assigned frequency of 100 kHz utilizing pulsed signals from widely spaced transmitting stations in which the receiver’s position is determined by the measurement of the times of arrival of these pulses.

 Service providers are opting to provide eLoran services as part of a robust PNT solution, as eLoran is dissimilar and complementary to GNSS.
-The aim of this Recommendation is to enable service providers to deliver, monitor and assess the performance of eLoran services in a common manner.
-The service provider is recommended to publish that they follow IMO and IALA Recommendations for the provision of eLoran, giving emphasis to the provision of integrity information.
+The aim of this Guideline is to enable service providers to deliver, monitor and assess the performance of eLoran services in a common manner.

-System performance is based on the assumptions that the system provider conforms to these Recommendations and that the user equipment meets the design and installation standards as specified.
+System performance is based on the assumptions that the system provider conforms to these Guidelines and that the user equipment meets the design and installation standards as specified.

 Document overview